starhound/StarService/README.md

 Next you need to configure an incoming webhook on your Rocket.Chat server (see the [documentation](https://docs.rocket.chat/guides/administrator-guides/integrations) for that if required).
 Utilize the contents of the webhook.js file as your script for the webhook.

 Finally, you need to configure and run partsbot.py on your Rocket.Chat system.
 The lines which you must configure start at 7 and ends at line 11.
+The python bot is built atop [Jadolg's RocketChatBot](https://github.com/jadolg/RocketChatBot)

 This is not an easy system to configure and setup, and requires some experience in Python and Javascript development.